vardius/vardius.github.io/_posts/2020-6-05-go-multidomain-host-switch.md

 }
 ```

+Even though we perform only read operation, it is always better to use mutexes while working with maps.
+Don't forget to use [mutexes](https://golang.org/pkg/sync/#Mutex) to make our `HostSwitch` concurrency safe.

 # Conclusion

 Today we have created a simple `HostSwitch` which allows us to handle requests only if they come from valid hosts or perform different logic per host.
 This example demonstrates how to handle multidomains with Go.
-Don't forget to use [mutexes](https://golang.org/pkg/sync/#Mutex) to make our `HostSwitch` concurrency safe in real life implementation.
 Example on [The Go Playground](https://play.golang.org/p/bMbKPGE7LhT)